ThisisANOM/Hybla/readme.md

 - A Linux-based server (preferably Ubuntu/Debian).
 - Root access to run the script with `sudo`.
-- `Figlet` package (automatically installed by the script if not already present).

 ## 🚀 Installation & Usage